lazyoracle/qiskit-3-neutrino/README.md

 * [Software for arbitrary single qubit & qutrit gate calibration (2013)](https://qudev.phys.ethz.ch/static/content/science/Documents/semester/Andreas_Landig_semesterthesis_131020.pdf)

 ## Coding files Negavitation
-Our coding files is at folder [notebooks](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/tree/main/notebooks), which includes 3 jupyter notebooks, namely NeutrinoOscialltionPython.ipynb, Assess_Higher_new.ipynb, PulseSchedule.ipynb,
+Our coding files is at folder [notebooks](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/tree/main/notebooks), which includes 3 jupyter notebooks, namely [Netrino_Qutrit_Armonk.ipynb](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/blob/main/notebooks/Netrino_Qutrit_Armonk.ipynb) NeutrinoOscialltionPython.ipynb, Assess_Higher_new.ipynb,
 The NeutrinoOscialltionPython.ipynb file has classical simulations of neutrino oscillation to use as a benchmark.
-Assess_Higher_new.ipynb file includes spectroscopy and Rabi experiments on ibmq_armonk.
+Assess_Higher_new.ipynb file includes frequency spectroscopy and Rabi experiments on ibmq_armonk.
 More importantly, the quantum execution of neutrino as a qutrit on IBM Armonk is in file PulseSchedule.ipynb

 ### Final Project